kelvinromero/study-go/Maps/README.md

 # Maps

-With Arrays and Slices with stored data in a linear structure accessed it using an integer that represents its position.
+With Arrays and Slices data is stored in a linear structure and accessed by integers that represent positions.

 With maps we use `keys`.